paulfarino/pws-middleman/README.md

 4. `middleman server`

 ## Push to PWS
 You’ll need to have an active Pivotal Web Services account for the following.
-Update the manifest.yml:
+Update the Rakefile:

-1. Update `name: prototype-mm` to `name: [your-app-name]`
+1. Update `name: your-app-name`
-2. Update `host: prototype-mm` to `name: [your-host-name]`
+2. Update `host: your-host-name`
-3. cf push
+3. Push to PWS via `rake pws_deploy`

 ---